 CTSI offers a range of resources and supports to help instructors implement and adapt UDL in their teaching.
-Visit Teaching with Universal Design for Learning at U of T to learn more about the UDL framework, apply inclusive course design strategies, and engage with initiatives and programming that advance accessible and inclusive teaching and learning at U of T.
+Visit our dedicated microsite, Teaching with Universal Design for Learning at U of T, to learn more about the UDL framework, explore CTSI’s three approaches to UDL, and engage with initiatives and programming that advance accessibility and inclusive teaching.
+At CTSI, we call this U Design Learning—a reminder that instructors and staff actively shape learning environments, and that small, intentional choices can make a big difference in reducing barriers and welcoming learner variability.

 The UDL Guidelines